jonstoler/werewolf.vim/README.md

 ## Vundle

-Add this line to .vimrc `Plugin 'jonstoler/werewolf.vim'`
+Add this line to .vimrc: `Plugin 'jonstoler/werewolf.vim'`
 Launch `vim` and run `:PluginInstall`
 Or to install from the command line: `vim +PluginInstall +qall`